HGray384/lrcfs-stats-reference-book/README.md

-# LRCFS stats reference book
+# LRCFS stats reference book for judges
 This is the repository for the reference book.

 ## Build instructions